eyashiro/eyashiro.github.io/pages/research-operations.md

 #### Research projects:

-* Developed and maintained standard and project-specific analytical workflows for NGS data
+* Developed and maintained standard and project-specific analytical workflows for NGS data.
-* Bioinformatics and statistical analysis for primary and collaborative projects
+* Bioinformatics and statistical analysis for primary and collaborative projects.
-* Consulting service for workflow developments, biostatistics, and data analysis
+* Consulting service for workflow developments, biostatistics, and data analysis.
-* Teaching support in molecular biology, microbial ecology, and bioinformatics
+* Teaching support in molecular biology, microbial ecology, and bioinformatics.

 #### Computational infrastructure:

-* Systems administrator of the Biotech Section's bioinformatics servers
+* Systems administrator of the Biotech Section's bioinformatics servers .
-* Scientific software installations/updates/patching
+* Scientific software installations/updates/patching.
-* lmod software modules maintenance using Easybuild
+* lmod software modules maintenance using Easybuild.
-* Developed some container-based solutions for bioinformatics projects
+* Developed some container-based solutions for bioinformatics projects.
-* Collaborated with IT support team to migrate the bio-servers to cloud computing
+* Collaborated with IT support team to migrate the bio-servers to cloud computing.

 #### Sequencing infrastructure:

-* Responsible for operating and maintaining Illumina MiSeq, HiSeq 2500, cBot platforms and primary data analysis
+* Responsible for operating and maintaining Illumina MiSeq, HiSeq 2500, cBot platforms and primary data analysis.

 <br />